 You can serve this simple vegetable stir fry in a few different ways, it is so versatile!
 But here are a few ideas:

-- Asian-style noodles, such as rice noodles, udon, ramen or soba.
+- Noodles: Asian-style noodles, such as rice noodles, udon, ramen or soba.
+Zucchini noodles ("zoodles") are great for a gluten-free meal that's packed with even more veggies!

-- Brown rice is a favorite for us, but white rice or cauliflower rice work too.
+- Rice: Brown rice is a favorite for us, but white rice or cauliflower rice works too.

 Storage tips